Skip to main content

 • The required power output (Watts).

 The two most common voltages used are 12V and 24V DC.
-Power Supplies Australia has an extensive range and to make it easier to browse, we have split the range in to two categories.
-These can be browsed by clicking on either of the links below:
+Power Supplies Australia has an extensive range, and to make it easier to browse, we have split the range into two categories.
+These can be browsed by clicking on either of the link below:

-We will be discussing weatherproof LED drivers in more detail further on in this article.
+We will further discuss weatherproof LED drivers in more detail in this article.

 We also stock other voltages.

-You need to make sure that the power output of the LED driver is high enough to cope with the power that the LEDs will draw.
-We recommend that you leave yourself a headroom of somewhere around 20% to avoid accidental overloading.
+You need to ensure that the LED driver's power output is high enough to cope with the power the LEDs will draw.
+We recommend leaving yourself a headroom of around 20% to avoid accidental overloading.

-Therefore, if you find you need a 24V 120-Watt LED driver, you may be better off going for a 24V 150-Watt model.
-This means there is additional capacity to deal with any unexpected spikes.
+Therefore, if you need a 24V 120-watt LED driver, you may be better off going for a 24V 150-watt model.
+This model has the additional capacity to deal with unexpected spikes.

 Dimmable LED Drivers

-If you want to dim your LEDs, then you will need to select a LED driver that is dimmable.
+If you want to dim your LEDs, then you will need to select an LED driver that is dimmable.

 • Trailing edge, or leading-edge dimmers